Rhodri Marsden: Journalism

 Prior to the demise of the print edition of The Independent, Marsden wrote a technology column for nearly ten years, along with other columns on a range of subjects for the daily paper and the Saturday magazine.
 He previously wrote The Observer Music Monthly's "Guitarist Wanted" column, which required him to go undercover to audition for bands that he had no intention of joining.
 Apart from music and technology writing, Marsden is well known for his humorous, offbeat features written in an understated, self-deprecating style.

 Other publications he has written for include The Guardian, Time Out, New Statesman, Daily Telegraph, and Olive magazine.
 His first book, FWD This Link, was published by Rough Guides in 2008 and his next, The Next Big Thing followed a year later.
 A third, Crap Dates: Disastrous Encounters From Single Life, was published in February 2012 and featured stories of people's terrible dates that were initially shared on Twitter and subsequently went viral.
-In 2017 his book A Very British Christmas was published by Harper Collins.
+In 2017 his book A Very British Christmas was published by HarperCollins.
 Since 2022 he has been an editorial contributor to How to Spend It (HTSI), a weekly magazine of the newspaper Financial Times, writing the Technopolis column.